William Folden: Education

 During the 2017 legislative session, Folden introduced a bill that would provide state funding to and relax restrictions on the state's charter schools.

 Environment

 During the 2025 legislative session, Folden supported legislation to repeal Maryland's statewide fracking ban.

 Housing

 During the 2017 legislative session, Folden introduced a bill that would allow military members to end their housing leases early if deployed or called to a new duty station.
 The bill passed the House of Delegates unanimously.

+In August 2026, during debate on a proposed constitutional amendment on redistricting, Folden introduced an amendment that would prevent any residential property assessment increases unless a property was sold or refinanced.

 Guns

 In January 2018, Folden said he supported a bill that would prohibit people convicted of domestic abuse from having access to firearms.

 National politics

 During the 2016 Republican Party presidential primaries, Folden endorsed Ted Cruz and served on the Cruz for Maryland Leadership Team.

+In February 2026, Folden said he opposed pursuing mid-decade redistricting in Maryland and opposed holding a vote on a bill that would redraw Maryland's congressional districts to improve the Democratic Party's chances of winning the 1st congressional district, the only congressional district held by Republicans in the state.

 Policing

 In July 2015, following the Baltimore protests earlier that year, Folden sent a letter to the co-chairs of the Public Safety and Policing Work Group requesting that Baltimore mayor Stephanie Rawlings-Blake testify about the city's tactical response.

 During the 2017 legislative session, Folden introduced a bill that would create the Maryland Police Training Commission to develop a lethality screening protocol and training to use when investigating complains of domestic violence and assault by strangulation, which was signed by Governor Larry Hogan in May 2016.

 During the 2018 legislative session, Folden introduced a bill that would train emergency responders on how to properly handle interactions with veterans affected by trauma.

+During the 2026 legislative session, Folden opposed a bill that would prohibit police officers from wearing masks while on duty with exceptions for officers involved in undercover operations, saying that masked federal officers "are trying to actually find a way to protect themselves and their families from being doxed by certain activists who make it their mission to cause disruption [...] in the performance of their duties".
+He also voted against legislation to prohibit counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement (ICE) and another bill that would require ICE to present a judicial warrant to compel state action.